codeyourweb/sentinel-kit/README.md

 ## 🛠️ Technical Architecture (via `docker-compose.yml`)

-The architecture is modular and relies on the interconnection of several services via the **sentinel-kit-network** network.
+The architecture is modular and relies on the interconnection of several services
 ![Sentinel-Kit architecture](docs/img/sentinel-kit_network_flow.png)

 ## ⚙️ Configuration

 Main configurations are located in the `config/` folder: (edit these elements only if you know what you are doing 😊)

-* `config/caddy_server`: Reverse proxy that serve front and back-end web applications
+* `config/caddy_server`: Reverse proxy that serve front and back-end web applications.
-* `config/certificates`: Contains TLS certification chains for elasticstack, caddy and backend JWT
 * `config/docker-config`: Server stack configuration (dockerfile, entrypoints...).
+* `config/elasticsearch`: Configuration of the Elasticsearch certification chain and nodes cluster.
 * `config/fluentbit_server`: Fluent Bit configuration files (inputs, filters, outputs to Elasticsearch).
 * `config/grafana`: Grafana initial setup (datasources and dashboards).
-* `config/prometheus/prometheus.yml`: Prometheus monitoring targets configuration.
+* `config/prometheus`: Prometheus monitoring targets configuration.
 * `config/sigma_ruleset`: sigma rules used on elasticsearch ingested logs
 * `config/yara_ruleset`: yara rules used on `data/yara_triage_data` folder or by *sentinel-kit_datamonitor* agent